 I thought for sure that he had made a mistake.
 My impulse was to write back in total disbelief.
 Maybe he had confused me with someone else?

-When my professor asked me to be a teaching assistant, I thought for sure that he had made a mistake.
 Instead I sent an email saying mildly, “I’m a little doubtful of my qualifications to be a TA.”
 But my professor insisted, and I took on the role.

 The experience was a revelation.
 As a TA who graded assignments and helped students during office hours, I could see things from a very different vantage point.
 I had always taken my classmates’ word for it that they were coding masterminds.
 Now I could calibrate students’ bragging to their actual performance.
 I finally acknowledged that I might have underestimated my own abilities.
 And I contemplated the irony of the fact that I was performing solidly as a teaching assistant for the course that had convinced me I wasn’t cut out for the major only two quarters prior.